mitdbg/datascienceclass/lab_3/README.md

 team of up to two students.
 We will give a nice prize to the winning team or teams.

-Unlike previous labs, this lab is significantly more open ended than previous labs.
+This lab is significantly more open ended than previous labs.

 You can work in pairs for this lab.